acaly/LightDx/README.md

 # LightDX
 [![NuGet](https://img.shields.io/nuget/v/LightDx.svg)](https://www.nuget.org/packages/LightDx/)

 LightDX is a graphics library in C#.
-It is designed to be used for those who just want to use Direct3D for fast rendering.
-It supports important funtions in Direct3D but you have to use .NET framework if you need user input, etc. Some features includes:
+It is designed to be used for those who want to use Direct3D only for fast rendering.
+It supports important funtions in Direct3D, but you have to use .NET Framework for resource handling, user input, etc.

+# Features
 * Lightweight.
 No dependencies except the Framework.
 Less than 100KB after compiled.
 You can just copy the source to your project and include them (though it requires unsafe).
 Even